Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Precision Medicine, COVID-19, Statistical Framework to Support Clinical Decisions

-The EHR data are routinely downloaded into the JH-CROWN registry within a cloud-based system called the {\it Precision Medicine Analytics Platform (PMAP)}.
+Learning requires a secure platform for data wrangling and statistical analysis.
+The EHR data for COVID-19 patients are routinely downloaded into the JH-CROWN registry within a cloud-based system called the {\it Precision Medicine Analytics Platform (PMAP)}.
 The data are integrated with other external and internal research data and shaped into a clinical cohort dataset organized by patient ID and time.
 Each PMCOE has a secure platform for analysis using R, Python, Jupyter Notebooks and other standard tools.
-The clinician scientists in each group are charged with defining clinically-relevant subgroups and their mechanistic basis, with the goal of improving outcomes and controlling costs.
-Hypotheses about how to change clinical practice, generated from initial analyses, are vetted by data and clinical scientists.
-When judged ready for testing, a clinical investigation is used to evaluate whether the new knowledge and decision support tools improve care.
-Integrating what is learned within PMAP back into the EHR workflow remains a challenge.
-So too is the curation of novel clinical methods to assure they improve health outcomes and reduce costs over the longer term.
+The clinician scientists in each group are charged with identifying clinically-relevant subgroups and tailoring interventions to improve outcomes.
+Hypotheses generated from initial analyses are integrated into decision support tools and tested in clinical settings.